codeceptjs/CodeceptJS/docs/basics.md

 To list all available commands for the current configuration run `codeceptjs list` or enable [auto-completion by generating TypeScript definitions](#intellisense).

+> 🤔 It is possible to access API of a backend you use inside a test or a [custom helper](/helpers/#extending-codeceptjs-with-custom-helpers).
+For instance, to use Puppeteer API inside a test use [`I.usePuppeteerTo`](/helpers/Puppeteer/#usepuppeteerto) inside a test.
+Similar methods exist for each helper.

 ## Writing Tests